 Car AC Service: A to Z

-While working on this, a possible leak or crack in the AC line and hoses is also checked for.
+While working on this, they also check if there is any possible leak or crack in the AC line and hoses.
 The technician may use a UV dye to better pinpoint a possible leak in the system.

 Then comes the compressor, which is the most expensive component in a car AC system.
-The compressor is what powers the whole system if the compressor fails, the whole AC system will fail.
-If there is a visible leaking or the compressor is making a whirring noise while operating, a bad seal or a bearing can be an issue.
-The best way to keep a compressor working is to get it checked and serviced every year, making sure to replace the compressor oil.
+It is what powers everything.
+If the compressor malfunctions, the whole AC system will fail.
+So, if there is a visible leak it could be because of a bad seal and bearing.
+The compressor making whirring noise while operating could point to the same thing.
+The best way to keep a compressor working is to get it checked out and serviced every year.
+Also, make sure to get them to replace the compressor oil.

 The condenser, which resides in front of the engine is checked for bent/damaged fins or a clogged line.
-A clogged condenser due to leaves, dust and debris build-up can really bring down the cooling efficiency of the AC.
-In such a case, the condenser is washed using mild water pressure so as to not bend the fins.
+A condenser becomes clogged due to leaves, dust and debris build-up.
+It can also really bring down the cooling efficiency of the AC.
+If such is the case, the condenser is washed with mild water pressure so as to not bend the fins.

-Furthermore, the dryer is checked for proper function with a final inspection of the evaporator for any moisture build-up which can seep into vital electrical components under the dashboard
+Furthermore, they also see if the dryer is properly functioning.
+They also do a final inspection of the evaporator for any moisture build-up.
+The moisture build-up is not good news.
+This is because the water content can seep into vital electrical components under the dashboard.

-Finally, the cabin filter or the HVAC filter (heating, ventilation, air conditioning) located under the glove box is cleaned or replaced (replaced every 15,000km).
+Finally, they clean the cabin filter or the HVAC filter (heating, ventilation, air conditioning) located under the glove box.
+After every 15,000km, the filter is replaced.

 5 Common Car AC Problems (with Troubleshooting)

-This can be due to low refrigerant level or a failed compressor, which can be quite expensive to fix or something as easy as a clogged condenser, which decreases the surface area of the coil resulting in less cooling.
+This can be due to low refrigerant level or a failed compressor, which can be quite expensive to fix.
+Another reason for this is, something as easy as a clogged condenser.
+If the condenser becomes clogged it decreases the surface area of the coil and this results in less cooling.

 Loud high-pitched whirring noise while operating the AC can be due to a shot compressor bearing (in case the noise is coming from the engine bay).
-If the noise is coming from inside the cabin, the blower fan assembly needs a repair or a replacement.
+But, if the noise is coming from inside the cabin, the blower fan assembly needs a repair or a replacement.

-When the refrigerant flows through the evaporator, it gets condensed, forming water.
-If the drain tube which directs the water outside is blocked, you may notice water inside the car cabin.
+When the refrigerant flows through the evaporator, it becomes condensed.
+This forms water.
+If the drain tube which directs the water to the outside becomes blocked, you may notice water inside the car cabin.

 Just like the steering or the water pump, the compressor uses some power from the engine (using the serpentine belt).
-The clutch on the compressor can cease causing the compressor to put an unnecessary load on the engine causing overheating.
+The clutch on the compressor can seize causing the compressor to put an unnecessary load.
+This eventually overheats the engine.

 Car AC Maintenance: DIY

-Did you know? all that dust on the AC vent can eventually accumulate and clog-up the cooling coil causing a drop in cooling.
+Did you know, all that dust on the AC vent can eventually accumulate.
+It can then clog-up the cooling coil causing a drop in cooling.
 Using a brush or a sponge and gently clean the AC vent every once in a while.

-The cabin filter or the HVAC filter located behind the glove box can get dirty and clogged due to dust and debris filtering from the outside.
-Mould and mildew can also form which can lead to foul odour while operating the AC.
-You can easily service the AC filter using a brush to clean the fins.
+The cabin filter or the HVAC filter located behind the glove box can get dirty.
+The filter can clog due to dust and debris from the outside.
+Like we said before, mould and mildew can also form.
+This can lead to foul odour while the AC operates.
+You can easily service the AC filter using a brush.
+You can clean the fins with this.
 Spray a deodoriser before installation for better results.

 The condenser is located behind the front bumper of the car.
-It is made of aluminium fins and line which take in fresh air assisted by a fan to cool the flowing refrigerant.
-Make a habit of hosing down the condenser with low-pressure water to dislodge stuck leaves, debris or dust which can bring down the cooling.
+It is made of aluminium fins and line which take in the fresh air.
+The fan helps the condenser to cool the flowing refrigerant.
+Make a habit of hosing down the condenser with low-pressure water.
+This would dislodge the stuck leaves, debris or dust that can potentially affect the cooling of the AC.